 Please read through the following information carefully to review necessary guidelines.
-JULS reserves the right to reject any submission during the review process if not found in compliance with the submission requirements.
+The JULS reserves the right to reject any submission during the review process if it is not in compliance with the submission requirements.

-Adherence to manuscript requirements is critical for submission acceptance.
+Adherence to the manuscript guidelines is a critical prerequisite for the review process.
 Manuscripts should be submitted as Microsoft Word documents (.docx or .doc).
-Use 1.5 line spacing in Times New Roman and continuous line numbering throughout the paper.
-For mathematical equations, our preferred file format is MathType or Equation Editor (Microsoft Word).
-At the current time, we do not accept LaTeX files.
+Please use 1.5 line spacing in Arial font and continuous line numbering throughout the paper.
+For mathematical equations, our preferred file format is Equation Editor (Microsoft Word) or LaTeX.

-We accept figures in EPS/PDF/TIFF/JPEG file formats.
+We accept figures in EPS/PDF/TIFF/JPEG file formats, but PDF or original Adobe Illustrator files are preferred.
 Arial font must be used throughout figure preparation.
 Please supply all files in RGB mode with a maximum resolution of 300 pixels per inch.
 For Adobe files, please save text/font information as “text” and not “curves”.
-Any alterations made to figures using software must be reported.
-JULS reserves the right to request original data if evidence of inappropriate manipulation is detected.
+Any alterations made to the figures using software must be reported.
+The JULS reserves the right to request original data if evidence of inappropriate manipulation is detected.

-JULS will consider (and encourages the use of) papers previously submitted to preprint servers, including arXiv, bioRxiv, BioRN, ChemRxiv, of ChemRN.
-However, papers must be submitted in conformation with the formatting guidelines as described.
+The JULS will consider papers previously submitted to (and encourages the use of) preprint servers, including arXiv, bioRxiv, BioRN, ChemRxiv, ChemRN, and ResearchGate.
+However, papers must be submitted according to the formatting guidelines as described.

 Please review the additional specific requirements for Primary Research and Literature Review manuscripts.